Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 A credit card that offers 0% foreign transaction fees, rewards and other travel perks can help you get more bang for your buck when you travel.

 Some credit cards offer travel benefits – letting you enjoy credit card travel insurance, Airpoints, and airline lounge passes with more premium cards.
-With others, you can save with low or no foreign transaction fees and no ATM withdrawal fees.
+With others, you can benefit from low or no foreign transaction fees and no ATM withdrawal fees.

 The type of credit card you should use depends on your travel destination, spending plans and financial situation.
-Use this guide to compare your options and find the right credit card to use overseas.
+This guide will help you to compare your options and find the best credit card for international travel.

-How to compare credit cards for overseas travel
+How to compare credit cards for international travel

 Look for credit cards with no or low fees when you make an overseas transaction and those that offer travel perks you want to use.
 Some of the factors to consider include: